Introduction

 Replace Nvidia Open Drivers

-The CachyOS Hardware Detection Daemon and its chwd command could not be used to remove the open driver.
-It was necessary to uninstall the linux-cachyos-nvidia-open and replace it with the latest versioned proprietary Nvidia DKMS package, nvidia-dkms-580xx.
-After these actions, the installed nvidia packages were those shown in the following listing of a pacman command output.
+The CachyOS Hardware Detection Daemon and its chwd command could not be used to remove the open driver and replace it with the proprietary driver.
+To do so it is necessary to uninstall the linux-cachyos-nvidia-open package and replace it with the latest versioned proprietary Nvidia DKMS package, which as of April 7, 2026 was nvidia-dkms-580xx.
+After these actions, the installed Nvidia packages were those shown in the following listing of a pacman command output.

 ❯ sudo pacman -Ss nvidia | grep installed